joetanx/conjur-k8s/README.md

 kubectl -n cityapp get pods -o wide
 ```

-Browse to the Kubernetes node on port 30080 `http://<kube-node-fqdn>:30080` to verify that the application is working
+Browse to the service to verify that the application is working
 - The cityapp connects to the MySQL world database to display random city information
 - The database, username and password information is displayed for debugging, and the application is using the credentials hardcoded in the pod environment variables